List of Tsubasa: Reservoir Chronicle chapters

 The chapters were collected in twenty-eight tankōbon volumes by Kodansha, with the first volume released on August 12, 2003 and volume 28 released on November 17, 2009.
 Each chapter is called "Chapitre" (シャピトル, Shapitoru), French for "Chapter".
 All the volumes were also released in deluxe edition at the same time of the originals' release, containing color pages and new illustrations.
-A new manga titled Tsubasa World Chronicle Nirai Kanai Hen started seriazation in Kodansha's Magaznine Special in August 2014.
+A new manga titled Tsubasa World Chronicle Nirai Kanai Hen started seriazation in Kodansha's Magazine Special in August 2014.
 The series follows the "original Syaoran", Fai, Kurogane and Mokona in a journey to a country where they learn they can start a ritual for reincarnations.

 The first series has been adapted into a 52 episode anime series titled Tsubasa Chronicle animated by Bee Train and directed by Kōichi Mashimo.
 Other animated adaptions but produced by Production I.G include an anime film, The Princess in the Birdcage Kingdom, a three part original video animation (OVA) series, Tsubasa Tokyo Revelations, and another two part OVA series, Tsubasa Shunraiki.

 Tsubasa: Reservoir Chronicle was one of the first four manga series licensed for English release in North America by Del Rey Manga, and was acquired together with Mobile Suit Gundam SEED, Negima!
 Magister Negi Magi, and xxxHolic in January 2004.
 Del Rey Manga released the first volume of the series on April 27, 2004, and the last one on November 23, 2010.
 Tanoshimi, the United Kingdom branch of Random House, published the first 14 volumes as published by Del Rey in the United Kingdom, between August 3, 2006 and June 5, 2008.
 The series is also licensed for an English-language release in Singapore by Chuang Yi, who released volume 27 on March 23, 2010.